winnieee-chan/flying-spaghetti/docs/FRONTEND_API_DOCUMENTATION.md

 # Frontend API Documentation

 This document lists all API calls made by the frontend, including their inputs, outputs, and descriptions.
-This will help match with backend endpoints and migrate mock data.
+This will help match with server endpoints and migrate mock data.

 ## Table of Contents